twilio/media-streams/node/dialogflow-integration/README.md

 An Express app that responds with TwiML to `<Start>` a MediaStream and connect it with a specified [Dialogflow](https://dialogflow.com/).

+## Prerequisites

+* Setup a Dialogflow Agent and make note of the Google Project ID
+* Download your Google Credentials (that has access to your project) to a file named `google_creds.json` and put that in the root of this folder.
+* OptionallyL Setup and Configure the **gcloud** command line tool so that you can deploy to [Google AppEngine](https://cloud.google.com/sdk/gcloud/reference/app)

 ## Installation

 ```